jayoung/genomicSeq_callSNPs/README.md

 ## use IGV to browse reads in the region of the genes you knocked out

 to get ready for this, download and install IGV on your mac:

 https://software.broadinstitute.org/software/igv/download

 (I think the 'IGV MacOS App, Java included' version)

+We'll start up IGV, load the reference genome and the bam files of mapped reads.

-we should be able to see the missing region, as well as some reads where the mate-pair did not map to the reference genome
+We should be able to see the deleted region in your gene of interest, as well as some reads where the mate-pair did not map to the reference genome

-we will also be able to load the vcf files you make later when you call SNPs
+We will also be able to load the vcf files you will make later when you call SNPs

 ## call SNPs and small indels